Nrjnicks/SpaceShooterGame/README.md

 `LevelManager.cs` initialize `ScoreController.cs` on start of the game session. `ScoreController.cs` updates score based on *updatefrequency* from `ScoreDataSO`.
 `ScoreController.cs` also subscribes to onEnemyKilled and onPlayerKilled from `LevelManager.cs` and updates score based on Enemy Data or Evaluate Final Score to show highscore in `ScoreView.cs`.
-List of High Scores are saved using `SaveLoad.cs` class in persistence data folder (for now atleast), and read by `ScoreModel.cs` after game session ends (on player death). `ScoreController.cs` then evaluates and respond to `ScoreView.cs` to show (or not) high score dialog box.
+List of High Scores are saved using `SaveLoad.cs` class in persistent data folder (for now atleast), and read by `ScoreModel.cs` after game session ends (on player death). `ScoreController.cs` then evaluates and respond to `ScoreView.cs` to show (or not) high score dialog box.

 User can type their name in the dialog box to save their high score.